luk-ryan/hci-experiment-results/results/robotic/participant3.md

 ## Perceived Ease of Use (Clarity and Understanding):

-- **What keywords would you use to describe the voice you worked with?**
+- **What keywords would you use to describe the voice you worked with**

   - Robotic, Monotone, pushy, too fast